-The Miah Maull Lighthouse would be of the caisson style, and the pieces of the cast-iron shell for its foundation were fabricated by the Lynchbourg Foundry Co. of Virginia at a cost of $8,633.47 and shipped to the Christiana Depot near Wilmington, Delaware in July of 1908.
-Around that same time, wooden piles, which would support the lighthouse, were being driven into the shoal.
-The Annual Report of the Lighthouse Board for 1909 describes the foundation being assembled at the depot as being “40 feet in diameter at the bottom, sloping to 30 feet in diameter at the height of 30 feet.
+The Annual Report of the Lighthouse Board for 1909 described the caisson foundation being assembled at the depot : “This shell is 40 feet in diameter at the bottom, sloping to 30 feet in diameter at the height of 30 feet.
 It has a bell-shaped top course 40 feet in diameter, with a cornice, and is 42 feet 8 inches high.
-The shell is to rest on a 24 inch course of 12 by 12 inch cross timbers bolted together water-tight, and finally placed in position and filled with concrete.
+The shell is to rest on a 24-inch course of 12 by 12 inch cross timbers bolted together water-tight, and finally placed in position and filled with concrete.
 The grillage and three courses of the foundation shell were erected on launchways at the Christiana light-station in October and November, 1908.”

-When the original contractor was unable financially to continue work on the foundation, a new contract had to be drawn up for Tatnall Brown Co. of Wilmington, who starting in June of 1909 launched the shell, transported it to the site, and filled it with concrete.
+When the original contractor was unable financially to continue work on the foundation, a new contract had to be drawn up for Tatnall Brown Company of Wilmington, who, starting in June 1909, launched the shell, transported it to the site, and filled it with concrete.
+To protect the foundation, a four-foot-thick layer of riprap, having a diameter of 160 feet, was placed around the base of the caisson.
 In the meantime, Richard Mfg.
 Co. of Bloomberg, Pennsylvania was working on the cast-iron lighthouse superstructure, which was “in the form of a frustum of a cone, three stories high, surmounted by a watch room and fourth-order helical bar lantern, and surrounded at the base by a veranda.”

-The original lens used in the Miah Maull Lighthouse was produced by Barbier, Benard & Turenne of Paris in 1912 and was marked as “456 – U.S.L.H.S.”
-The lens completed one revolution every 15 seconds atop steel balls, and ruby glass was positioned in the lantern room to mark the shoal side of the lighthouse.
+The original lens used in Miah Maull Lighthouse was manufactured by Barbier, Benard & Turenne of Paris in 1912 and was marked as “456 – U.S.L.H.S.”
+The lens completed one revolution every fifteen seconds atop steel ball bearings, and ruby glass was positioned in the lantern room to mark the shoal side of the lighthouse.
 The same year in which the lens was manufactured the following appeared in the Lighthouse Service Bulletin:

 Until recently it has been necessary to procure all the cut-glass lenses used in the Lighthouse Service from either France, England, or Germany, most of them coming from France.
 The making of a lighthouse lens has hitherto been largely a matter of manual labor, and, as labor abroad is cheaper than in this country, the American manufacturers have declined to compete with foreign makers.

-The American firm of Macbeth-Evans started with fifth-order Fresnel lenses, and “they were so successfully made that there are now being manufactured a number of fourth-order fixed and flashing lenses.
-The first one of the last lot has been delivered to the general depot and when tested was found to be superior to foreign lenses and can be made for the same cost or less than those furnished from abroad.”
+The American firm of Macbeth-Evans started with fifth-order Fresnel lenses, and when these were mastered, the firm began manufacturing a number of fourth-order fixed and flashing lenses.
+The first of the fourth-order lenses, which could now be manufactured for less than those furnished from abroad, was delivered to the general depot on Staten Island and when tested was found to be superior to foreign lenses.
 The cost-savings was possible since the prisms were “formed by machines instead of by hand.”

 The lens isn’t the only thing at Miah Maull that is not original.
-The current color scheme used on the lighthouse, a red conical tower on a gray conical pier with a black lantern, was put in place around 1940.
-Before then, the lighthouse was primarily an unattractive brown.
+The current color scheme used on the lighthouse, a red conical tower on a gray conical pier with a black lantern, was applied in 1931.
+Before then, the lighthouse was brown.

 Moyer only had six months left on his enlistment, and he told the men they could stretch the rules a bit and take some shortcuts, as long as they stayed out of trouble.
 One of the rules that was relaxed regarded visits by commercial vessels, as they were the source of the stations prized beer collection.
 Being senior, Moyer took the day shift, while the junior crewmember took the night watch.